ThanasisVlioras/OC-DoorOS/README.md

 DoorOS is an operating system for the minecraft mod OpenComputers.

-Its EFI is in an early working state and the operating system for now is just a filesystem API used to read a file and print its contents
+Its EFI is in an early working state and the operating system for now is just a nice UI that prints the contents of the root filesystem.
+Use arrow keys to "select" another file / folder in the menu.
+You cannot do anything else.